vasov97/SimpleOnlineRadioFlutter/README.md

 # SimpleOnlineRadioFlutter

-#This project contains implementations of:
+This project contains implementations of:
-#-Splashscreen
+1.Splashscreen<br/>
-#-New app icon
+2.New app icon
-#-New app name
+3.New app name
-#-Online radio using audio player
+4.Online radio using audio player